All emergencies

 Rideshare apps are widely used in major cities.
 You can use these apps with a SIM card.

-Bus and train services can be dangerous due to the following:
+Bus and train services can be dangerous due to:

-If you travel by train, find out where the emergency exits are located.
+If you travel by train, find out where the emergency exits are.

 More information: